About 2060 wordsAbout 7 min

 | Network | Local network (e.g., office intranet) | CI machine's network |

-| Files | All files in the local directory | Code of the corresponding branch in the GIT repository |
+| Files | All files in the local directory | Code of the corresponding branch in the Git repository |

 | Environment | Native | Specified Docker container environment |